 Sometimes the surgeon may suggest that you have a gastric balloon inserted as a temporary measure.
-This is often to help you lose weight prior to surgery to reduce your surgical risks or to provide an idea of the expected restrictions with other surgery.
+This is often to help you lose weight prior to surgery to reduce your surgical risks or if the surgeons can’t operate due to shape of your abdomen.
+It will also provide an idea of the expected restrictions with other surgery.

 This is a silicone balloon, which is fitted in the stomach via the mouth (endoscopically) as a day case.
 This is usually under light general anaesthetic or sedation.

-Unfortunately it is only a temporary measure and has a lifespan of 6 months.
-After 6 months, it will be removed.
+It is only a temporary measure and has a lifespan of 6 months.
+After 6 months it will be removed, with the aim that a more permanent operation will be possible two months following removal of gastric balloon.

-- You can expect to lose 20 - 30% of your excess body weight in 6 months
+- You can expect to lose 20 - 30% of your excess bodyweight in 6 months provided you adhere to a healthy lifestyle and dietary guidelines

-- If you lose weight it should reduce your medical and surgical risks, therefore making further surgery easier
+- Losing weight should reduce your medical and surgical risks, thereby making further surgery easier and safer

 - It gives you an impression of the lifestyle changes expected for all other bariatric surgery without undergoing the risks involved with these

-- You are expected to return to a ‘normal’ healthy eating diet within a week of insertion
+- You are expected to return to ‘normal’ textures and healthy eating within 2 weeks of insertion

-- The weight of the balloon and the presence of the balloon can cause the stomach to become irritated and as such cause nausea and vomiting
+- The weight and presence of the balloon can cause the stomach to become irritated causing nausea and vomiting, which can last for 7-10 days depending on how strictly you follow instructions

 - Usually it takes a few days for nausea and vomiting to reduce